Fullstack Software Engineer

 When Apple announced the App Store in 2008, the distribution of software changed over night.
 Suddenly, developers could reach millions of customers.
 We believe it's about time to change how developers discover and consume productivity tools.
-At the center of this, is a store full of Raycast extensions that people can share and manage or discover new ones from others.
-We need hungry engineers that architect and build this store to revolutionise how developers experience productivity tools with us.
+At the center of this, is our Store full of Raycast extensions that people can share and manage or discover new ones from others.
+What works within our community, is ideal for teams.
+They can share extensions privately and make each other more productive.
+We need hungry engineers that architect and extend our Store to revolutionise how developers experience productivity tools with us.

 We're a fully remote company and looking for candidates in the UTC timezone (London, Lisbon, Dakar, ...) ± 3 hours.
 This position is for a full-time employment.

 - Build features from scratch.
 The first version of our Store is live.
 Now it's time to add new features to it.
 Add collaborators for extensions, highlight extensions with screenshots and enable sharing extensions privately within teams.
 You'll work on these features end-to-end, including collaboration with our macOS client and developer tooling.